Elon Musk urges people in developed countries to have more children

 Meloni herself, who has repeatedly said she is opposed to "woke ideology", came to power last year thanks, among other things, to her promise to put an end to illegal immigration.

-Musk also said that Artificial Intelligence "seems inevitable" and advocated regulating it with a "referee" in the future.
+Musk also said that artificial Intelligence (AI) "seems inevitable" and advocated regulating it with a "referee" in the future.

 "Artificial Intelligence is an element on which attention must be paid.
 It is like a double-edged sword.
 It will be able to do practically everything but it will lack conscience," he said.